TurboGears/Ming/docs/tour.rst

    imperative, and both styles are availabe both at the document level (which this tutorial covers) and the ORM layer (covered by the ORM tutorial).
 Which you end up using is mostly a matter of personal style.
-The declarative style actually predated the imperative style, and the main author or Ming uses both styles interchangably in application programming based on which seems more convenient for the task at hand.
+The declarative style actually predated the imperative style, and the main author of Ming uses both styles interchangably in application programming based on which seems more convenient for the task at hand.